 For most of us the content of our stream or pre-recorded Sunday Service has been specifically created for our congregation watching at home.
 It’s very likely been from inside someone’s home; the living room, kitchen or study.
 It’s been personal, relaxed and intimate in style and delivered directly and closely to camera.

 Remember that creating a style for your weekly Sunday service stream may take time to develop.
 For continuity and to keep some of the familiar style you have been using during lock-down you may like to pre-record small segments from home that appear at the beginning or end of your live stream from church.
-If you’ve been using Zoom you may like to consider keeping this interaction, perhaps at the end of the service via a screen in an area where you would normally serve refreshments.
+If you’ve been using Zoom you may like to consider keeping this interaction, perhaps after the service when at home or even at the end of the service via a screen in an area where you would normally serve refreshments.